thoughtbot/dns/book/chapters/registering-a-new-domain.md

 ### Step one – Figure out if the domain is already taken

 Let's say we want the domain `petrock.com`.
 To register that name, we need to know if it's already taken.
 We could go visit the domain in our web browser and see if a website appears.
 But even if there's no website, that doesn't necessarily mean it's not registered.
 Another way is to go to a domain registrar, type in the domain and see if it's taken or not.
 There's a catch though: _domain name front running_.
 That is, when a company registers a domain out from under users after they have searched for it.
-Some registrars have [been caught](http://www.domainstate.com/industry-news-6/beware-dont-search-for-names-at-networksolutions-c-85864.html?s=) doing this very thing.
+Some registrars have [been caught](http://www.domainstate.com/industry-news-6/beware-dont-search-for-names-at-networksolutions-c-85864.html?s=) doing this.

 So how can we make sure that doesn't happen?
 We can skip the registrar all together by using the command line utility `whois`: